wendyverdonk93/docs/content/tools/server2server/3d-dynamics.md

 * The amount of the transaction
-* The country involved (card country, ip country, country user) as by default 3D Secure is enabled for all card orders, we decide with the use of the rules which transactions do not require 3D Secure.
+* The country involved (card country, ip country, country user)

+Given that by default 3D Secure is enabled for all card orders, we decide with the use of the rules which transactions do not require 3D Secure.